 So who are the people behind BeeWare?
 Well, there's a huge group of contributors, but the project is managed by the Bee Team.

-Dr Russell Keith-Magee is a 10 year veteran of the Django core team, and for 5 years, was President of the Django Software Foundation.
-He's also the founder of the BeeWare project, developing GUI tools to support the development of Python software.
-When he's not contributing to open source, he's an engineer at Zapier.
+Dr Russell Keith-Magee is the founder of the BeeWare project.
+He has been on the Django core team since 2006, and for 5 years, was President of the Django Software Foundation.
+When he's not contributing to open source, he's an engineer at Survata.

 Katie has worn many different hats over the years.
 She has previously been a software developer for many languages, systems administrator for multiple operating systems, and speaker on many different topics.